Typestate via Revocable Capabilities: From Capabilities to Typestate, Step by Step

 Or, more concisely, using the notations for implicit arrows and destructive arrows:

-With these APIs leveraging implicit resolution, capabilities no longer require explicit passing, as demonstrated below.
+With these APIs leveraging implicit resolution, capabilities no longer require explicit passing.
 However, implicit instances must still be declared explicitly, which introduces additional complexity.
-In particular, unpacking the bundled @Sigma@ type requires singleton type ascription, and careful scoping is needed to disambiguate capabilities of the same type, even when a previous capability, such as @cInit@, has already been revoked.
+In particular, unpacking the bundled @Sigma@ type requires singleton type ascription, and careful scoping is needed to disambiguate multiple live capabilities of the same type, including revoked ones.
+Without additional mechanisms, programmers must manually structure scopes to maintain unambiguous implicit resolution, which is undesirable.

 \paragraph{$\Sigma$-Guided ANF Transformation.}